SAVE UP TO 80% OF YOUR OPERATING COSTS!

 Exhaust air filtration & Energy recovery in foundries

-Case study: Exhaust air filtration systems for foundries in comparison
+Case study: Exhaust air filter systems for foundries in comparison

-The energy consumption in foundries is highly depended on the energy use of exhaust air and supply air systems.
-Higher energy consumption means high production costs and high CO2 emissions.
-As a full solution provider, KMA offers energy saving exhaust air filter for any application and thus enables considerable savings up to 85 %.
+Energy consumption in foundries is highly dependent on the energy input of the exhaust and supply air systems.
+A high energy consumption always means high production costs and high CO2 emissions.
+As a supplier of complete solutions, KMA offers energy-saving exhaust air filters for every application, enabling considerable savings of up to 85%.

 The overview includes the explanation of the possible solutions.